-Refer to the MVME2300-Series VME Processor Module Programmer's Reference Guide for the actual location and other information about the Board Information Block.
+Refer to the MVME2300 Series VME Processor Module Programmer's Reference Guide, listed in Appendix D, Related Documentation, for the actual location and other information about the Board Information Block.

 Refer to the PPCBug Firmware Package User's Manual for a description of CNFG and examples.